Vermont Regional Operating Teams

 (free, self-paced and on-line)

-FEMA IS-100: Introduction to the Incident Command System (ICS)
+FEMA IS-100.C: Introduction to the Incident Command System (ICS)

 Introduces the Incident Command System (ICS) and provides the foundation for higher level ICS training.
 Describes the history, features and principles, and organizational structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).

-FEMA IS-700.A: National Incident Management System (NIMS), An Introduction
+FEMA IS-700.B: An Introduction to the National Incident Management System (NIMS)

 Introduces the National Incident Management System (NIMS), a consistent nationwide template to enable all government, private-sector, and nongovernmental organizations to work together during domestic incidents.